 Thousands of heart surgeries are performed every day in the United States.
-In fact, in 2009 alone, surgeons performed a total of 416,000 coronary artery bypass procedures.
+In fact, in a recent year, surgeons performed more than 500,000 coronary artery bypass procedures.

 What is minimally invasive heart surgery?